hdsr-mid/peilbesluit_to_wis/README.md

 ### Workflow

-##### Things to do on beforehand:
+##### Things to do beforehand:
 - Ask team 'Peilbesluiten' (see input below) to create a new PEILMARGE_GIS_EXPORT .csv file.

 ##### Input:
 - One .csv with peilmarges that is exported from ArcGis with an FME script.
   - It exports to PEILMARGE_GIS_EXPORT_FILE_PATH (see in converter/constants.py)
   - The FEM script is developed and maintained by team 'GIS' (Inger)
-  - This export is not scheduled, but carried out on demand by team 'Peilbesluiten' (Hielke)
+  - This export is not scheduled, but carried out on demand by team 'Peilbesluiten' (Hielke/Mathilda)

 ##### Output:
 - One data/output/{datetime}/orig.csv